 The Cartier 18k Rose Gold & Diamond Tank Anglaise Extra-Large Men’s Watch screams luxury.
 The timepiece is designed with a rectangular case and face.
 The case diameter is 46 millimeters and made of 18 carat rose gold with a diamond bezel.
 The vertical exterior is lined with two rows of diamonds on each side of the body running the full length of the case.
 The gold and diamond frame is offset by a beautiful silver lacquered face and a blue watch arm mechanism which also contains a calendar date mechanism.

 Quite simply, this watch is simply amazing.
-The Cartier 18k Rose Gold & Diamond Tank Anglaise Extra-Large Men’s Watch retails at $69,990.
+The Cartier 18k Rose Gold & Diamond Tank Anglaise Extra-Large Men’s Watch speaks for itself.

 Match Your Personal Style and Taste With the Watch